 Modern Poetry in Translation is open for general submissions.

-A few reminders: We only publish translations of poetry (and not original English-language poetry) and the translations must be previously unpublished.
+- We only publish translations of poetry (and not original English-language poetry) and the translations must be previously unpublished.
 We welcome work from any age, but we have a preference for contemporary work.
 You may submit if you are translator(s), poet, or both.